-About the Lishman Health
+About the Lishman Health Research

-Lishman Health is an independently funded not-for-profit organisation.
+Lishman Health Research is an independently funded not-for-profit organisation.
 It specifically supports regional health and is funded by sponsors, grants, donations and a range of fundraising activities.

-Lishman Health funds, facilitates and promotes health research that has significant health gain for individuals, families and communities living in regional Australia.
+Lishman Health Research funds, facilitates and promotes health research that has significant health gain for individuals, families and communities living in regional Australia.

 - Research Governance for Healthy Outcomes